The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 He ended the day tied with last month's US Open champion Brooks Koepka and fellow American Matt Kuchar.
 Former Masters champion Charl Schwartzel and England's Paul Casey ended four under.

-Spieth's round wasn't perfect -- or at least, he rated it a 9 out of 10 -- but the 23-year-old found a way to make it effective.
+Spieth's round wasn't perfect -- or at least, he rated it a nine out of 10 -- but the 23-year-old found a way to make it effective.

 A "top-five, probably" round in majors, he called it, and "extremely important" given Friday's forecast for spells of heavy rain and strong, gusty wind.